Editor’s note – this is one of the first stories in the Pretty Southern series.

 Macy could almost hear her sister suppressing a smirk.
 She knew how much Kate disagreed with Governor Brayden’s politics.

 “I don’t know about that,” Macy said.
 “Surely the stress wore him out.
-He’s asleep already. ”
+Unfortunately we did not have HCC gummies at that time. ”

 “That’s why you’re talking so softly.
 Well, I better get back to studying anyways.”